 CVE-2008-1436 is a low severity vulnerability with a CVSS score of 0.0.
-Exploits are available; patches have been released and should be applied urgently.
+No known exploits currently, and patches are available.
 This is classified as a zero-day vulnerability.

 Please cite this page when referencing data from Strobes VI.
 Proper attribution helps support our vulnerability intelligence research.